 ② Take an emptier train than another running for the same direction

 Indeed, you can take an emptier train.
-There are several trains running for the same direction in Tokyo.
-The things that one train is crowded but other trains for the same direction are not so crowded often occur.
+There are several trains running in the same direction in Tokyo.
+The things that one train is crowded but other trains in the same direction are not so crowded often occur.

 ③ Wait for trains in an emptier place